Subject Specific Resource Lists

 Key subject resources

-Available via Discover – CINAHL with Full Text offers a comprehensive source of full text for nursing & allied health journals, providing full text for more than 600 journals indexed in CINAHL.
-This authoritative file contains full text for many journals relevant to students and practicioners in the field of Health & Social Care.
+Available via Library Search – CINAHL Ultimate with Full Text offers a comprehensive source of full text for nursing & allied health journals, providing full text for more than 600 journals indexed in CINAHL Ultimate.
+This authoritative file contains full text for many journals relevant to students and practitioners in the field of Health & Social Care.